Frequently Asked Questions

 Q. What will the court do in case of an emergency, such as a hurricane evacuation?

-In case of an emergency, such as a hurricane evacutation, the Criminal Court will follow emergency procedures.
+In case of an emergency, such as a hurricane evacuation, Criminal District Court will follow emergency procedures.
 For emergency procedure information, please click here.

 Q. Where can I get driving directions?